hksharma2004/browser-useLLM/README.md

 - **Goal-Oriented Planning**: Agents work backwards from the desired comparison format
 - **Resource Optimization**: Efficient use of API calls and web requests
 - **Quality Assurance**: Built-in validation and fact-checking workflows

-## Future Enhancements

-- **Learning Agents**: Agents that improve their strategies based on user feedback
-- **Specialized Sub-Agents**: Dedicated agents for camera analysis, performance testing, etc.
-- **Predictive Intelligence**: Agents that anticipate user needs and preferences
-- **Multi-Modal Capabilities**: Integration of image and video analysis agents

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## Support

-- **Issues**: For bugs and feature requests, please use [GitHub Issues](https://github.com/hksharma2004/browser-useLLM/issues)
-- **Discussions**: For general questions and ideas, visit [GitHub Discussions](https://github.com/hksharma2004/browser-useLLM/discussions)
-- **Email**: For other inquiries, contact us at hksharma2004@example.com

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Built with cutting-edge agentic AI workflows for people who want to make smarter phone buying decisions without spending hours researching.